 My main research interests are in 19th century German philosophy and ancient Greek philosophy.
 I also have interests in contemporary continental philosophy and the intersection of philosophy and literature.

-Articulations of Nature and Politics in Plato and Hegel (under contract with Palgrave Macmillan)
+Articulations of Nature and Politics in Plato and Hegel (forthcoming by Palgrave Macmillan)

-‘Is There Such A Thing As Quixotic Virtue?’ forthcoming in Garry L. Hagberg (ed.), Fictional Worlds and the Moral Imagination (London: Palgrave Macmillan, 2020)
+‘Is There Such A Thing As Quixotic Virtue?’ forthcoming in G. Hagberg (ed.)
+Fictional Worlds and the Moral Imagination (London: Palgrave Macmillan, 2020)

 “On Politics as Effectuation: Jean-Luc Nancy’s Encounter with the Hegelian Monarch,” Journal for Cultural Research Vol. 9, No. 4 (October 2005).

 Coleen P. Zoller, Plato and the Body: Reconsidering Socratic Asceticism.
 In Bryn Mawr Classical review, 2019/02/29.

 Dennis King Keenan, (ed.), Hegel and Contemporary Continental Philosophy.
 In Journal of the British Society for Phenomenology vol. 38, no. 3 (2007): 329-331.